John Proctor – Chair

 Keith came to Literacy Waitakere as a learner in 2013.
 Until he came, he felt he was locked in a room without any light because of his literacy difficulties.
 He was afraid to speak up for himself in case it made him look dumb.
 Now he feels the doors are thrown open and the light is pouring in, and he can see the value of asking questions.
 He has a new confidence and no longer shies away from paperwork.
 He can identify the main points in what he reads, and gets very excited about his ability to grasp more complex texts.
 Keith is a born-again advocate for those with literacy issues, a wonderful support to new learners, and he brings their voices to our governance meetings.

-As Mana Whakarite – Manager – of Literacy Waitakere for the past 11 years, Jane brings a business and people management focus to the organisation from a diverse career in small business, including her own.
+As Mana Whakarite – Manager – of Literacy Waitakere since 2006, Jane brings a business and people management focus to the organisation from a diverse career in small business, including her own.
 Capacity building has been her focus, as well as creating a vibrant and supportive workplace, learning about the literacy and community sectors at the same time.
 She juggles the lives of her two sporty adult children with her work, and her husband’s business, enjoys being a linguist, a foodie, a skier and attends writers’ festivals when she can.